rjmk/testing/README.md

 });
 ```

 Equal checks that two objects are equal to each other.
 If you save this and load your tests.html file in a browser, you should see a basic passing test.
-Something that will be very important for our testing is whether equal uses '==' (with type coercion), or '===' (without type coercion).
-Let's check which is the case by editing our 'tests.js' file.
+Something that will be very important for our testing is whether equal uses `==` (with type coercion), or `===` (without type coercion).
+Let's check which is the case by editing our `tests.js` file.

 Edit the second line of your test to read
 ```javascript
 equal('1', 1)
 ```

-Will this be true if 'equal' uses '=='?
-What about '==='?
+Will this be true if `equal` uses `==`?
+What about `===`?
 Reload your page and check to see whether it passes or not.

-If you want to use the other sort of equality, you can use a different function called 'ok', which will make the test function it's inside pass if its first parameter is true.
+If you want to use the other sort of equality, you can use a different function called `ok`, which will make the test function it's inside pass if its first parameter is true.
 You can then use the equality you want by hand inside that parameter, like this:

 ```javascript
 test('this is a strict test', function(){